UKHSA-Internal/coronavirus-hospital-onset-dashboard/content/methods.md

-## Definitions of healthcare-associated COVID-19
+## Definitions of hospital-onset COVID-19

 + If a patient has a first positive test within 2 days of being admitted, the infection is counted as ‘community-onset’ (CO).
 This is because the patient almost certainly became infected before being admitted to hospital.